5 Apps to Manage Diabetes

 The number of available health and exercise apps has grown exponentially over the past several years, making it easier and more engaging to track your activity, meals and more on your way to achieving your wellness goals.
 If you’re living with type 2 diabetes, you know how important it is to count your carbohydrate intake, monitor blood glucose levels, get adequate exercise and more to keep your condition in check.
 And you know how challenging it can be to keep track of it all.

-Like fitness apps, diabetes management apps offer features that can help you stay on top of your diabetes by streamlining the information you need.
+Like fitness apps, apps to manage diabetes offer features that can help you stay on top of your diabetes by streamlining the information you need.
 Along with logging carbs, tracking exercise and reminding you to test your blood sugar, these apps provide detailed reports that show you (and your doctor, if you choose) how you’re doing.

 Many of the basic versions are free and often include everything you need (as well as ads).
 If you want extra features, no ads or are super comfortable with technology, premium upgrades offer more bells and whistles.

-Here is a look at some of the most popular diabetes management apps and what they have to offer.
+Here is a look at some of the most popular apps to manage diabetes and what they have to offer.
 Note: These apps are free unless otherwise indicated.

 This simple, user-friendly app easily tracks your blood sugar level, meals, carb intake, weight and meds.
 View your short- and long-term progress with average readings for the past seven, 30 and 90 days.
 Sugar Sense connects with the iHealth Glucometer, as well as with FitBit, Apple Health and others, to sync your blood glucose readings and physical activity.